Data Architect

 United States · Remote

-Learn more about our Data & Analytics Recruitment solutions.
+Learn more about our AI Recruitment solutions.

 Data architecture has re-emerged as a critical specialty now that most enterprises are building shared feature stores, vector infrastructure, and AI-ready data platforms.
 The majority of the senior architect postings we see come from technology companies, consulting firms, and financial services.
 Base compensation for senior data architects generally lands in a $145K–$240K range, and the strongest architects we place are the ones preparing enterprises for AI at scale — not just maintaining yesterday's warehouse.

-Key responsibilities
+Job responsibilities

 Own the enterprise data architecture — warehouse, lakehouse, streaming, and increasingly AI and vector layers